arllanos/minesweeper-API/README.md

 ```
 docker-compose down --remove-orphans
 ```
-### Build and run locally
+### Option 2.
+Building and running locally
 Pre-requisites:
 - If Golang is not installed click [here](https://golang.org/doc/install ) for installation instructions
-- Provison a local Redis instance.
+- Provision a local Redis instance.

 #### Build
 ```